Scope: Prime Mover Pro

 By default, this path is set to WordPress uploads directory for both free and pro version of Prime Mover.
 Prime Mover automatically detects if it has both read and write permission to this directory.
 If it does not write permission, the plugin will not be activated and you cannot use the plugin.

 This directory is used when Prime Mover creates backup / migration packages.
 Temporary files will be stored in this directory as the export is ongoing.
 For example, database are dump to this directory, media / plugin / theme files will be copied from the plugins directory to this custom directory.

-In Pro version, this directory will store zip packages that will be used when you restore a site from the backup.
+This directory will store WPRIME packages that will be used when you restore a site from the backup.
 The nice thing about Prime Mover Pro is that it can take snapshot of your site, for example if you want to create a backup before you do major changes in your site like major plugin updates.

 When something goes wrong, you can simply deactivate all plugins except Prime Mover Pro and then restore your latest site backup from the custom backup directory.
 After that everything should goes back to normal.

 Security – move your custom backup directory beyond public access

 As you have learned earlier, the directory will be used to store Prime Mover packages.
 It’s important that you move this backup directory beyond public access.

 By default, this is protected with .htaccess which will work only for Apache servers.
 The generated file name is hard to guess though, but you need to make sure that you will move this directory beyond public access.
 This is to make sure no one can publicly access your backups.

 For example, you should move this above public_html directory.
 Simply update the path and click Save.

 Let’s assume your WordPress public html root path is /home/mysite/public_html/